 Express Term In Contract Law

-Express Terms in Contract Law: A Comprehensive Guide
+Express Terms in Contract Law: A practical guide

 Express terms are the explicit agreements made between parties in a contract.
+Here's the thing — this article provides a comprehensive overview of express terms, encompassing their creation, interpretation, and implications in various contractual scenarios.
 Understanding express terms is crucial for anyone involved in contract law, whether you're a business owner, a legal professional, or simply someone interested in the fundamentals of contract formation and enforcement.
-This article provides a comprehensive overview of express terms, encompassing their creation, interpretation, and implications in various contractual scenarios.
 We'll explore how they differ from implied terms, the importance of clarity and precision in their drafting, and the potential consequences of ambiguity or disputes.

 Introduction: Defining Express Terms